Where are 6 month LPN Programs in Ct?

 Emergencies such as terrorist attacks or natural disasters usually create a shortage of doctors due to many injured casualties.
 In this situation, an RN with specialized training in wounds can suture patients while under the supervision of a physician.

-Advanced Practice Nurses (APN) can perform suturing without supervision, thanks to postgraduate training.
+Thanks to postgraduate training, Advanced Practice Nurses (APN) can perform suturing without supervision.

 LPN vs. Medical Assistant in CT